The goal is the same as the standard version. The strategy, however, is a bit different

 Both do the same job, but in a different way: the difference is the second rotation, and therefore the fourth.

-Both share the same pattern: Action, Protection, Undo, Undo.
+'Sexy move' and 'Sledgehammer' share the same pattern: Action, Protection, Undo, Undo.

 In the first section, after the setup move, if those four rotations seemed unreasonable - you were right!
 I should have used the Sexy Move (R U R' U') instead of the Sledgehammer (R U' R' U) (For teaching, the Sledgehammer was the right choice).